hdturner/hdturner.github.io/README.md

 This repository will hold assignments, etc.

 ## **Podcasts I listen to**
-	1. This week in tech
+	1. This Week In Tech
 	2. Intelligent machines
 	3. Windows Weekly